Parvathy Omanakuttan

-Parvathy Omanakuttan is an Indian actress, model and beauty pageant titleholder who was crowned Femina Miss India World 2008 and represented India at Miss World 2008 where she was crowned as Miss World 2008 Runner Up.
+Parvathy Omanakuttan also known as Parvathy Nair, is an Indian actress, model and beauty pageant titleholder who was crowned Femina Miss India World 2008 and represented India at Miss World 2008 where she was crowned as Miss World 2008 Runner Up.
 She was also awarded the titles of Miss World Asia & Oceania at the competition.

 Biography

-Parvathy Omanakuttan was born in a Malayali family from Changanacherry, Kerala and brought up in Mumbai.
+Parvathy Omanakuttan was born in a Malayali family to Omanakuttan Pillai and Sreekala from Changanacherry, Kerala and brought up in Mumbai.
 She attended Sheth Chunnilal Damodardas Barfiwala High School and later graduated in English Literature from Mithibai College.

 Pageant history

 Miss World 2008

 Parvathy represented India in the 58th Miss World held in Johannesburg, South Africa.
 On 13 December 2008, she was announced the First Runner Up of Miss World 2008 at The Grand Finale.
 It was the highest placement of any Indian delegate at the Miss World pageant since Priyanka Chopra's victory at Miss World 2000, until Manushi Chhillar won Miss World 2017.
 At the pageant, Parvathy also placed Second in the Top Model and Fifth place in the Beach Beauty sub-contests.
 She was also awarded the title of Miss World Asia and Oceania at the pageant.